 You could be focused on your GPCT exercise, a topic we discussed in Growing your business - Building your GPCT.
 The benefit from that time spend can outweigh the $13 you 'saved' changing your oil.
 And you won't ruin your shirt taking an oil bath either.
 Do yourself a favor, find the nearest Jiffy Lube near your favorite lunch stop and kill two turkeys with one arrow.

 The same principle applies to decisions in your business.
 Should you do your own accounting, outsource, or hire an employee to do it?
 You probably know how to do your own books, that doesn't mean it's a good idea.
 There are simply more valuable things to do with your time.

 You probably know how to sell your services, that doesn't mean you should pick up the phone and hammer out a couple hundred cold calls.
 Your accounting department knows their stuff, hopefully your sales people do too, (If they don't, read 6.1 Tips for More Sales).
-If you've spent your time wisely surrounding yourself with fantastic resources like I have at our Denver marketing company, you can then spend your time on really important stuff while they execute.
+If you've spent your time wisely surrounding yourself with fantastic resources like I have at our inbound agency, you can then spend your time on really important stuff while they execute.